 At Chicago Bankruptcy Clinic, we will handle all the details of your bankruptcy filing with precision and professionalism.
 We are familiar with the rules and procedures of the local bankruptcy courts and have developed working relationships with bankruptcy trustees in jurisdictions throughout Chicago.
 Our legal team has a well-earned reputation not only as dedicated advocates of our clients, but as honest brokers as well.

 If you are considering filing for Chapter 7 bankruptcy, don’t go it alone.
+You only get one chance to file Chapter 7 in a 7year period.
 When you work with our experienced bankruptcy lawyers, you will have peace of mind knowing that debt relief is on the way.
 Please contact our office today for a free consultation.